Spinach vs Broccoli: Which is Better? A Complete Comparison

 - 16 ounce bag for $2.00.
 Equals $0.13 per ounce

 Sometimes the nutrients or price doesn’t matter much.
 If you don’t like the way a food tastes it will probably remain on the store shelf.
-Therefore, let’s take a look at how the taste of spinach and broccoli compare to each other.
+Therefore, let’s take a look at how the taste of each one compares to each other.

 Spinach has a mild taste when raw and becomes more bitter when cooked.
 Broccoli tastes slightly bitter, earthy and mildly sweet.
 Raw broccoli is more bitter than cooked.
 The texture of spinach is thinner and softer than the thicker and tougher broccoli.

 I wanted to conduct original research on the topic and get the opinion of people like yourself.
 So I reached out to my clients, readers and members of food groups.
-I asked them, what tastes better, spinach or broccoli?
+I asked them, which one tastes better?

 - 40% said they preferred the taste of spinach.